Close your eyes and imagine this with us…

-Also, if you’re interested, check out the We’ve All Been There outakes for even more laughs.
+Also, if you’re interested, check out the We’ve All Been There outtakes for even more laughs.

 Growing up illegally gay – Four life stories | ‘I am…’ short film | Riyadh K

 If you watch anything this week, we beg of you that it’s Riyadh Khalaf‘s most recent short film.
-And when you do, for the love of God, make sure you have your tissues.
+And when you do, make sure you have your tissues.

 Before 1967, homosexuality was illegal in the UK.
-Even after 1967, it was incredibly difficult to live your life openly if you were a homosexual.
-Receiving one of the biggest applauses last week at Buffer Festival, Riyadh’s film focuses on the lives and experiences of four gay men who lived through this time period.
+Even after 1967, it was incredibly difficult to live your life openly if you were gay.
+Receiving one of the biggest rounds of applause last week at Buffer Festival, Riyadh’s film focuses on the lives and experiences of four gay men who lived through this difficult period.

 Depression and Relationships – DEPRESSO #4 | paleghosty

 You’ve all probably seen the name Daria Skubich on this site before.
 However, it’s usually under the authors section.
 You’ve heard that right, one of TenEighty’s own has made their way into this week’s Round-Up! *happy dance*

 Daria has been uploading to YouTube for years.
 Luckily for us, they have recently started the series DEPRESSO, where they drink hot beverages and talk about mental health.
 Talking open and honestly about their first-hand experience with depression and how it has affected their life and relationships will hopefully spread awareness and understanding.